Geology (GEOL)

 Colorado Guaranteed Transfer (GT) Pathways General Education Curriculum

-Introduction to minerals, rocks, geologic time scale and basic geologic terms, followed by geology of Colorado taught with the aid of movies and slides.
-A one-day field trip is required.
+Introduction to minerals, rocks, geologic time scale, and basic geologic terms, followed by geology of Colorado.
+Development of skills in geological observation, critical thinking, and natural resources in Colorado.

 Essential Learning Categories: Natural Sciences